lasa-scio/lasa-scio.github.io/README.md

         </div>
 ```

-4. Update ```class="post-meta"``` to the correct author and datetime.
+4. Update the contents of ```<span class="post-meta"``` to the correct author and datetime.
-5. Change the post title header.
+5. Change the title of the post.
 6. Change the post excerpt.
 7. Make the link reference the html file in the posts folder.
-This means changing the ```<a href="posts/new-website.html">```
+This means changing the ```<a href="posts/new-website.html">``` to something like ```<a href="posts/new-post.html">```
-to a new .html file.
-8. Create the .html file in the posts directory.
+8. Create the newly referenced .html file in the posts directory.
-9. Copy-paste one of the other posts into this file.
+9. Copy-paste the contents of another post in the posts directory into this file.
 10. Update the post content.

+You may be asking "Why is this so inelegant?
+Why didn't you use jekyll?".
+It's because it's too much work, man.
+We'll only need to add a handful of posts throughout the year and I have limited time.

 If you need help, email (neilpatil215@gmail.com)[neilpatil215@gmail.com]